 Q&A with Annica

-Annica currently works as a Sr. Acquisition Manager at Stash, a financial technology company aimed at simplifying micro-investing while teaching users about finance and investing.
+Annica formerly worked as a Sr. Acquisition Manager at Stash, a financial technology company aimed at simplifying micro-investing while teaching users about finance and investing.
 Annica grew up in Taiwan.
 After completing a Masters in Direct and Interactive Marketing from NYU, Annica entered the workforce, making her way up as a marketing director on Wall Street.
 Once exposed to digital media, she fell in love and never looked back.

 In your own words, tell us about the app that you manage?

 Stash empowers people to become investors, transforming what has typically been stressful and intimidating into something intuitive and simple.